-So, I got to know the basic functions of VIM, but it was still not enough to use it at work.
+So, I got to know the basics of VIM, but it was still not enough to use it at work.
 It was time for IdeaVim plugin.
-This plugin emulates VIM in Rubymine, so thanks to that I have RubyMine environment and VIM inside it.
+This plugin emulates VIM in Rubymine, so thanks to that I had RubyMine environment and VIM inside it.
 Sounds great?
 I think it is the best way to learn VIM.
 For people using Atom or Sublime - you can also install such plugins for them.

-Standard VIM is, as I said before, poor - it looks cheap.
+Standard VIM is, as I said before, poor - it looks very simple at first glance.
 But we can change it with VimAwesome.
-See what my VIM looks like:
+See how my VIM looks like: